Be A Conscious Student Traveler | 9 Responsible Travel Tips

 So, you’re planning on studying abroad.
 Traveling has been a life-long dream of yours and this is your first step in that direction.
 You’ve read up on all the essential tips and tricks on how to travel efficiently.
 But, have you thought about how to be a conscious student traveler?

-Study abroad can be a profoundly life-changing experience.
+Studying abroad can be a profoundly life-changing experience.
 You come into contact with people from a variety of backgrounds and get to experience wonderful places and a variety of cultures and traditions.
 At EDU Africa, we believe that every journey to the African continent should give students the opportunity to learn and transform, especially in the five areas we have identified and set as our Transformation Goals.

-Apart from the impact that your study abroad journey will have on you, it will also have an inevitable impact on the environment, economy and community you will be visiting.
-Being aware of not only the positive but also the possible negative effects that your journey can have will allow you to make more informed decisions about where to go, what to support and how to engage with the people and places you visit.
+Apart from the impact that your study abroad journey will have on you, it will also have an inevitable impact on the environment, economy, and community you will be visiting.
+Being aware of not only the positive but also the possible negative effects that your journey can have will allow you to make more informed decisions about where to go, what to support, and how to engage with the people and places you visit.
 This is why it’s important to educate yourself on what it means to be an eco-friendly and socially conscious traveler.

 Here’s our roundup of tips to keep in mind when planning your study abroad journey to Africa: